RevenueCat/meta-memcache-py/README.md

 * `initial_pool_size`: How many connections open for each host in the pool
 * `max_pool_size`: Maximum number of connections to keep open for each host in the pool.
-Note that if there are no connections available in the pool, the client will open a newuconnection always instead of of just blocking waiting for a free connection.
+Note that if there are no connections available in the pool, the client will open a new connection always, instead of just blocking waiting for a free connection.
+If you see too many connection creations in the stats, you might need to increase this setting.
 * `mark_down_period_s`: When a network failure is detected, the destination host is marked down, and requests will fail fast, instead of trying to reconnect causing clients to block.
 A single client request will be checking if the host